Open vents in crawl spaces trap moisture and harbor pests and mold. Permanent vent covers protect your crawl spaces and stop energy waste.

-An unusually high energy bill during summer and winter peaks is an indicator that you are spending more energy regulating the home’s temperature.
-In summer, open crawl space vents allow warm air to seep in under your home.
+An unusually high energy bill during summer and winter peaks indicates that you are spending more energy regulating the home’s temperature.
+In summer, open crawl space vents allow warm air to seep under your home.
 As this warm air rises, it creates a dense cloud of humidity in your living space.
-Often, this applies more pressure on interior cooling systems as you attempt to combat the heat by leaving the devices to run longer.
+Often, this applies more pressure on internal cooling systems as you attempt to combat the heat by leaving the devices to run longer.
 The same can be seen in colder weather as the chilly air inside the crawl space vents saps the warmth from the heated interior.
 This amounts to an expensive energy bill at the end of every month.
 Vent covers do a great deal for creating a more energy-efficient home.

 - Pest Sightings

 Discovering evidence of pests in your home is unsettling and a sign that your vents are attracting and housing pests.
 Finding droppings, signs of tunneling or nests, dead cockroaches and molted skins, and holes gnawed in walls or furniture are indicators that pests are nearby.

 Aside from confirmed sightings of rodents, you may also hear them scurrying through the vent spaces at night.
 Vent covers are great tools for deterring pests as they lock them out of the vents entirely.

 Moisture trapped in crawl spaces and vents will eventually cause wallpaper to peel or paint to bubble.
 Damage of this kind often means the damp has seeped into the drywall or baseboards.
 Dehumidifiers may be required to prevent further damage, and walls will need to be repapered or repainted.
 Add it all up, and this can be pretty costly.
 An excellent solution to prevent this situation from happening again, or at all, is to invest in quality vent covers.